 First and foremost, it must be noted that we at Boulder Freeride love snow.
-Whether it’s dropping cliffs or learning to link turns, this is the reason that we’re here: to promote the sport of skiing and snowboarding on the campus of CU to our members.
+Whether it’s dropping cliffs or learning to link turns, this is the reason that we’re here: to promote the sport of skiing and snowboarding to the University of Colorado.

-Since 1933, Boulder Freeride has been a student run, non-profit organization.
-It’s the largest student group on campus as well as the largest collegiate ski and snowboard club in the world.
-The club is run by a board of directors, consisting of 12 students who are enrolled in the university.
-Every fall we recruit new board members to join us, so if you’re in for one of the greatest experiences of your life, look for application opportunities in August and maybe you can take part in the quest for snowcapped greatness.
+Since 1933, Boulder Freeride has been a student run, non-profit organization, and is currently the largest student group on campus, as well as the largest collegiate ski and snowboard club in the world.
+The club is run by a board of directors, consisting of 10-20 students who are enrolled at the university.
+Every fall, we recruit new board members to join us; if you’re in for one of the greatest experiences of your life, look for application opportunities in August and take part in the quest for snowcapped greatness!